ualbertalib/hydra-jetty/README.txt

 --------------------------
 This is a copy of jetty pre-installed with various applications needed by Hydra applications.
-Most notably, these include fedora (http://fedora-commons.org/) and solr (http://lucene.apache.org/solr/).
+Most notably, these include Fedora 4 alpha 4 (https://github.com/futures/fcrepo4/releases/tag/fcrepo-4.0.0-alpha-4) and solr (http://lucene.apache.org/solr/).

 To run, use